biggora/caminte-generator/README.md

 ## Quick Start

- The quickest way to get started with caminte is to utilize the executable `caminte(1)` to generate an application as shown below:
+ The quickest way to get started with caminte-generator is to utilize the executable `cjs(1)` to generate an application as shown below:

  Create the app: